 Male Fertility Tests

 If you need to find out how fertile you are, a fertility test is the best way to get answers.
-For testing male fertility, we recommend a sperm test kit.
-This test kit will check the health of your sperm, measuring your fertility.
-We will also provide a detailed report with your results that fertility clinics accept as part of fertility treatment.
+For testing male fertility, you can use a sperm test kit.
+This test kit will check the health of your sperm, helping you to understand your fertility.
+We will also provide a detailed World Health Organisation (WHO) standard report with your results.

 Prices from £149.99